 Families are important for the Museum, and we try to offer a varied range of original and creative activities for them.

-Don’t miss the interpreted tours, the permanent exhibition Pirates or Privateers?, Archaeo-adventure workshop, annual events like the Port Symphonies, A Cultural Feast and the 18th-Century Public Market, seasonal activities like Jack O'Lantern: Halloween at Pointe-à-Callière and Who Is the Real Santa Claus?, and special activities organized for March break and lots more!
+Don’t miss the interpreted tours, the permanent exhibition Pirates or Privateers?, Archaeo-adventure workshop, annual events like the Port Symphonies and the 18th-Century Public Market, seasonal activities like Jack O'Lantern: Halloween at Pointe-à-Callière and Who Is the Real Santa Claus?, and special activities organized for March break and lots more!
 If you’re looking for a truly memorable place for a children’s birthday party, talk to us!

 A few practical tips